dober-man/GoodWAFSec/module4/module4.rst

-Module 4: Security Automation for Applicaitons
+Module 4: Security Automation for Applications
 ===================================================
 Expected time to complete: **30 minutes**